In recent years, we witnessed a lot of discussion and controversy on what exactly Google considers an important ranking signal.

 A good example is a recent study conducted by SEMRush that points to direct websites visits and time on site as the two most important ranking factors, bumping the number of total backlinks and referring domains down to 5th position.

 This would mean that a higher number of visits to your website improves its rankings.
-But have do you get those visits if you are ranking poorly in the first place?
+But how do you get those visits if you are ranking poorly in the first place?

 The answer is link building.
 While the experts might disagree on how many ranking signals there are and what is their overall impact on your position in search results, there is one thing no one questions – links are still one of the best ways to improve your authority and ranking.